wanderindev/fyyur/README.md

 Upon the first request, the application will populate the database with fake data.
 This feature can be turn off changing the value for ```POPULATE_DB``` in ```config.py``` to ```False```.
+## References
+_Effective Python_ by Brett Slatkin

+_Flask Web Development_ by Miguel Grinberg

+_Essential SQLAlchemy_ by Jason Myers and Rick Copeland

  ## Author